 Typically, a deposit is one month’s rent.
 Or 3-5 weeks.

 For easy booking, amber is the best choice for your student accommodation in England.
 It has verified listings, simple search filters, and personalised help.
 They are close to major universities and popular spots for students.
 Amber offers flexible leases, 24/7 support, and an easy booking process.
 This makes finding student accommodation in Guildford simple and hassle-free.
-Top properties in Guildford include Guilden Village and The Bridge.
+All these properties are offered by esteemed PMGs like Unite Students and iQ.
+Some of the top student accommodations in Guildford include Guilden Village and The Bridge.
 Student accommodation in Guildford offers the ease of being close to the city's academic and cultural hubs.

 Finding the right place to live in Guildford can make your university experience enjoyable.
 Below is a guide to some of the best areas to live in Guildford, known for their proximity to universities and a lively student life.